 There are other conditions that cause a person to lose weight, but people with cachexia lose weight even if they are still eating.

 Usually, a person who does not eat enough food will lose only fat.
 A person with cachexia will lose both fat and muscle mass.

 Cachexia causes extreme weight loss and muscle loss.
 It is a symptom of cancer and other conditions.

-People with cachexia have incorrect levels of certain substances in their body.
-It is these imbalances that cause the weight loss and muscle wastage.
+The interaction of many different factors causes cachexia.
+People with cachexia have abnormal levels of certain substances in their body.
+These imbalances cause weight loss and muscle wasting.